coinmetrics/product-docs/docs/network-data/supply/shielded-supply.md

 # API Endpoints

-<Subcategory> metrics can be accessed using these endpoints:
+Shielded supply metrics can be accessed using these endpoints:

 * `timeseries/asset-metrics`